 - Salt and pepper

-2. Put the chicken pieces and the vegetable stock in a pan and simmer over low heat for 20 minutes.
+2. Put the chicken pieces and the vegetable stock in a large pan and simmer over low heat for 20 minutes.

 3. Next, peel the carrots and prep the celery by peeling away any of the thicker strings.
 Cut these into juliennes – long thin strips.